Nigeria: Democratic Country Where Security Agencies Replace Audacity With A Whip, Death and Unending Detention

 Specifically, Chapter II section 22 of the 1999 constitution, states: “The press, radio, television and other agencies of the mass media shall at all times be free to uphold the fundamental objectives contained in this chapter and uphold the responsibility and accountability of the government to the people.”

-Also, chapter II section 39 subsection (1) of the constitution further states: “Every person shall be entitled to freedom of expression, including freedom to hold opinions and to receive and impart ideas and information without interference,” Subsection (2) states that: “Without prejudice to the generality of subsection I of this section, every person shall be entitled to own, establish and operate any medium for the dissemination of information, ideas and opinions.”
+Also, chapter II section 39 subsection (1) of the constitution further states: “Every person shall be entitled to freedom of expression, including the freedom to hold opinions and to receive and impart ideas and information without interference,” Subsection (2) states that: “Without prejudice to the generality of subsection I of this section, every person shall be entitled to own, establish and operate any medium for the dissemination of information, ideas and opinions.”